9th Cavalry Regiment (United States): Vietnam War (Air Cav)

 The brigade was responsible for 5,976 square miles.

-During the Vietnam war, the 1st of the 9th Cavalry earned 3 Presidential Unit citations and 5 Valorous Unit Citations.
+During the Vietnam war, the 1st of the 9th Cavalry earned 3 Presidential Unit Citations and 5 Valorous Unit Citations.
 It was inactivated on 26 February 1973 and was one of the last conventional units to leave Vietnam.
 In 1971, as the 1st Cavalry Division began redeployment to the United States, Troop F, 9th Cavalry was formed from one platoon each from the 1-8 Cavalry, 2-5 Cavalry, 1-12 Cavalry and 1-7 Cavalry.
 This unit operated independently of the 1-9 Cavalry.
 Troop F was inactivated in Vietnam on 26 February 1973.

 1976 to 1986

-The 2d Squadron, 9th Cavalry was assigned to the far end of the runways at Hunter Army Air Field (HAAF) under the command of LTC J. Longhofer as an Air Cav Unit (under the 24th Infantry).
-In 1977 D-Troop under the leadership of Cpt Maldonado and Medal of Honor Recipient Frank D. Miller attended the Jungle Operations Training Center program at Ft.
-Sherman, Panama Canal with one medic from the HHT.
-In 1977 the HHT, A-Troop, B-Troop were moved 40 miles away to Ft Stewart where it was re-designated as an Air and Armored Cavalry.
+The 2d Squadron, 9th Cavalry was assigned to the far end of the runways at Hunter Army Air Field (HAAF) as an Air Cav Unit (under the 24th Infantry).
+In 1977 D-Troop attended the Jungle Operations Training Center program at Fort Sherman, Panama Canal with one medic from the HHT.
+In 1977 the HHT, A-Troop, B-Troop were moved 40 miles away to Fort Stewart where it was re-designated as an Air and Armored Cavalry.
 D-Troop remained at HAAF during this time.
-While D-Troop maintained the Rotary Wings Aircraft and Cavalry Recon Scouts (Airmobile – Air Assault group), A-Troop was given APC's armored personnel carriers and B-Troop had many of the larger track vehicles.
+While D-Troop maintained the Rotary Wings Aircraft and Cavalry Recon Scouts (Airmobile – Air Assault group), A-Troop was given armored personnel carriers (APC) and B-Troop had many of the larger track vehicles.
 HHT had APC's for the medical section and S1-S3.
 The medics continued to maintain two gamma-goats, but received two new APC's – one 577 command track and 113 ambulance.
-The 2d Squadron, 9th Cavalry remained a part of the 24th Infantry at Ft.
-Stewart and HAAF until 1986 when the unit was re-designated the 2d Squadron, 4th Cavalry.
+The 2nd Squadron, 9th Cavalry remained a part of the 24th Infantry at Fort Stewart and HAAF until 1986 when the unit was re-designated the 2nd Squadron, 4th Cavalry.

-Return to Ft Hood, TX
+Return to Fort Hood, Texas

 After Vietnam, the Squadron returned to Fort Hood, Texas with the rest of the 1st Cavalry Division and served as divisional recon squadron until 16 October 1986, when it was inactivated.
 On 25 November 1992, the 1st Squadron, 9th Cavalry was reactivated, reorganized as a mechanized infantry battalion, re-designated as the 1st Battalion, 9th Cavalry and assigned to the 1st Cavalry Division as part of the 3rd Brigade.